gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/UseCases/DinisNeves/UseCaseDiagram.md

 ## 8. *Respawn*

 ### Description
-The goal of this use case is to go back to controlling the Core Unit (alpha) of the game.
-If already controlling a Core Unit it is destroyed.
+The player respawns back at the base block.
 ### Actors
 Player
 ### Primary